Tuesday, 10 May 2011

 Causes of the English Revolution.
 Lawrence Stone

-The book is a defence of Stone’s historical line on the Civil War.
+The book is a defence of Stone’s old line on the Civil War.
 It is broken down into two parts with four chapters; the fourth is an update on Stone’s previous position written in 1985.
-Part one is titled Historiography sub titled Theories of revolution.
-Stone works through a number of sociological and Marxist theories as to the revolutionary nature of the English Civil war.
+Part one is titled Historiography subtitled Theories of revolution.
+Stone works through some sociological and Marxist theories as to the revolutionary nature of the English Civil War.
 Stone’s enquiry on the nature of the English Revolution was prompted by his time at Princeton University in America.
-While teaching at Princeton he came under extensive attack by his students for his leanings towards a social/economic read Marxist interpretation of the Civil War.
-My own criticism of him is that he never really says what he thinks at this time and his definition of what a Marxist theory of the English Revolution should look like.
+While teaching at Princeton, he came under great attack by his students for his leanings towards a social/economic read Marxist interpretation of the Civil War.
+My own criticism of him is that he never actually says what he thinks at this time and his definition of what a Marxist theory of the English Revolution should look like.
 Much of his defence of Marx and Engel’s is limited and opens the door to attack from the revisionists.

 It has been eleven years since the death of Stone and it must be said that his historical reputation has suffered by the continued onslaught on his work but I agree with David Cannadine when he said “Lawrence Stone belonged to a remarkable generation of British historians who dominated and defined their subject for nearly half a century, and which included Christopher Hill, G.R.
 Elton, Asa Briggs, J.H.
 Plumb, Eric Hobsbawm and Edward Thompson.
 They all wrote widely and well, and reached a large audience in universities and far beyond.
 But in many ways, Stone was the most creative - and the most controversial - of them all.”

-While his book retains a fine academic level his writing is clearly meant for a wider audience.
-He communicates this to his audience with in the words of Christopher Hill’s “with gusto”.
-In many ways this best show the best and the worst of Stone.
-His best is a passion to try new things and methods.
-He had a knack of finding which things were real and therefore rational and those which were passing fads.
+While his book retains an excellent academic level, his writing is clearly meant for a wider audience.
+He communicates this to his audience within the words of Christopher Hill’s “with gusto”.
+In many ways, this best show the best and the worst of Stone.
+His best is a passion for trying new things and methods.
+He had a knack for finding which things were real and therefore rational and those which were passing fads.

-For Hill “Lawrence Stone’s wide curiosity, his enthusiastic if critical appreciation of what is novel, and his courteous and tolerant if trenchant statement of disagreements make him and admirable reviewer.
+For Hill “Lawrence Stone’s deep curiosity, his enthusiastic if critical appreciation of what is novel, and his courteous and tolerant if a trenchant statement of disagreements makes him and good reviewer.
 He has a gift for summing up epigrammatically what most of us would say in several laborious pages”.

-In Stone’s Causes of the English Revolution he admitted that using this approach sometimes caused him to make mistakes.
-The mark of a good historian is firstly to limit as much as possible their mistakes but once made to admit them and they attempt to correct them.
+In Stone’s Causes of the English Revolution, he admitted that using this approach sometimes caused him to make mistakes.
+The mark of a good historian is first to limit as much as possible their mistakes but once made to admit them and they attempt to correct them.
 Stone did both of them.
-But this did not stop the unwarranted and downright viscous attacks on him and his work.
+But this did not stop the unwarranted and downright vicious attacks on him and his work.

-Perhaps the most public historical spat occurred when he became embroiled over the controversy the "Storm Over the Gentry".
+Perhaps the most public historical spat occurred when he became embroiled in the controversy the "Storm Over the Gentry".
 In 1948, became close to the historical positions of R.H.
-Tawney who in turn encouraged Stone to publish the article in the Economic History Review entitled "The Anatomy of the Elizabethan Aristocracy"
+Tawney who in turn encouraged Stone to publish the article in the Economic History Review entitled "The Anatomy of the Elizabethan Aristocracy."

 Trevor-Roper accused Stone of failing to understand the technological nature of the documents he studied and had substantially exaggerated the level of indebtedness of the Aristocracy.
 See also C Thompson Critic of Stone’s work) This ‘mistake’ did not warrant Roper’s “academic vituperation”.
 Tawney was moved to defend Stone saying that ‘an erring colleague is not an Amalakite to be smitten hip and thigh’.